 William J. Lansing.
-Director since 2006; Age 58.
+Director since 2006; Age 59.

 Since January 2012, Mr. Lansing has served as the Company's Chief Executive Officer.
-From February 2009 to November 2010, Mr. Lansing served as Chief Executive Officer and President at Infospace, Inc. From 2004 until 2007, Mr. Lansing served as Chief Executive Officer and President at ValueVision Media, Inc. From 2001 to 2003, he served as a General Partner at General Atlantic LLC, a global private equity firm.
+From February 2009 to November 2010, Mr. Lansing served as Chief Executive Officer and President at Infospace, Inc. From 2004 until 2007, Mr. Lansing served as Chief Executive Officer and President at ValueVision Media, Inc. (now EVINE Live Inc.).
+From 2001 to 2003, he served as a General Partner at General Atlantic LLC, a global private equity firm.
 From 2000 to 2001, he was Chief Executive Officer at NBC Internet, Inc., an integrated Internet media company.
 From 1998 to 2000, he served as President, then as Chief Executive Officer at Fingerhut Companies, Inc., a direct marketing company.
 From 1996 to 1998, he was Vice President, Corporate Business Development at General Electric Company.
-In 1996, he was Chief Operating Officer/Executive Vice President at Prodigy, Inc. From 1986 through 1995, Mr. Lansing worked with McKinsey & Company, Inc. Within the past five years, Mr. Lansing served on the board of the following public company: RightNow Technologies, Inc. He holds an undergraduate degree from Wesleyan University and a J.D. from Georgetown University.
+In 1996, he was Chief Operating Officer/Executive Vice President at Prodigy, Inc. From 1986 through 1995, Mr. Lansing worked with McKinsey & Company, Inc. In addition to serving on our Board, Mr. Lansing serves as chairman of the board for Shutterfly, Inc. He holds an undergraduate degree from Wesleyan University and a J.D. from Georgetown University.